 A firm grasp of the consumer is required before adopting any Shopify marketing concepts, hence the need for a buyer persona.

 A buyer persona is a made-up biography of people from your target demographic.
-In other words, it’s a short brief that explains who, what, and why your ideal consumers are.
+In other words, it’s a short brief that explains the who, what, and why of your ideal consumers.

 You may improve your product-market fit and enhance your sales by establishing client profiles.
 Customer profiles can also aid in developing your entire marketing strategy and the enhancement of your customer service plan.

 When creating your customer profile, make sure you include demographics, psychographics, geographical characteristics, buying patterns, pain points, and social media preferences.

 According to studies, even the smallest discount can influence a buyer’s decision to complete a transaction.